• HOME

 What are your plans for rallying?

 I would like to do some more rallying in Ireland.
-It is probably one of my favourite places to rally on the tarmac and the Isle of Man.
+It is probably one of my favorite places to rally on the tarmac and the Isle of Man.
 The Donegal International Rally is the rally that got away from me.
 I was very close to win it a couple of times, we had a really good battle with Sebastian Loeb (9 times World Rally Champion) one year, so I would like to go back there.
 It would be a modern R5 car I would’ve thought.
 Depending on the regulations because I was told that modern WRC rally cars may be eligible in Ireland.
 It is all open in the air.
 Nobody knows what is happening at the moment with Covid.

 Rallying is like a tradition in your family.